Undline/UndChain/readme.md

 2. **Token Management**:

     - Creates two native tokens:
-        - **UGP (UndChain Gold Piece)**: A connection token enabling interactions with validators.
+        - **UGP (Modulr Gold Piece)**: A connection token enabling interactions with validators.
-        - **USP (UndChain Silver Piece)**: A utility token for partners to perform tasks across co-chains.
+        - **USP (Modulr Silver Piece)**: A utility token for partners to perform tasks across co-chains.
-	        - This is the token that can be overridden with a require collateral which will be paid out to users in the event that liquidity is removed from the token in a short time frame (UndChain's anti-rug protocol). *When we create AdCoin I will show how this process will work.*
+	        - This is the token that can be overridden with a require collateral which will be paid out to users in the event that liquidity is removed from the token in a short time frame (Modulr's anti-rug protocol). *When we create AdCoin I will show how this process will work.*
 3. **Alias System (UnaS)**:

     - Provides users with customizable usernames (e.g., `@username`) for simplified transactions and easier identification.